umautobots/LONER/README.md

-# ClonerSLAM
+# Loner SLAM

-This is ClonerSLAM, a neural implicit SLAM algorithm for Camera-LiDAR fusion.
+This is Loner SLAM, a neural implicit SLAM algorithm for Camera-LiDAR fusion.

 ## Running the Code